dwyl/phase-three/plan.md

 > There is overlap across all of our verticals - they all present multiple opportunities to feed into each other.

 ### Product
+Building products is how we serve the _most_ people.

 #### Why?
-When we first started dwyl in April 2015, our intention has always been to be a 'products company'.
+Since we first started dwyl, our intention has always been to be a 'products company'.
 Why?
 For so many reasons!

+//TODO Cut this next section down, too wordy.

 The most significant for us are:
 + Being people-centred has always been at the core of our philosophies and